jaalto/project--shell-script-performance-and-portability/README.md

   [nameref](https://www.gnu.org/software/bash/manual/bash.html#Shell-Parameters)
   to return a value.
   In Bash, using `ret=$(fn)` to call functions is very slow.
-On the other hand, in Ksh shells that would be fast.
-Therefore in Bash scrips, prefer namerefs.
+On the other hand, in Ash (dash) and Ksh shells, there is practically no overhead in using `$(fn)` vs. the nameref approach.
+  In Bash scripts, namerefs are preferred.
   See [code](./bin/t-function-return-value-nameref.sh).

 ```